My spouse is to transfer the matrimonial property in our joint names to me.

 - The spouse who will be the eventual owner of the property should bear the mortgage payments.

-- Property tax payments are taxes on ownership of the property and has no effect on the net value of the property.
+- Property tax payments are taxes on ownership of the property and have no effect on the net value of the property.

 - The legal owners of the property irrespective of who will be the eventual owner should bear the property tax payments.